What’s happening off the playing field?

 Sept 26: ROM Speaks: Voices of Canada Lecture Series

 Sept 28: WE Day

 The Royal Canadian Military Institute, in conjunction with Roy Thomson Hall, is delighted to present UNCONQUERED: an evening of military band music in celebration of the Invictus Games Toronto 2017.
-This Massed Military Band Spectacular will feature the best military bands from across the nation in honour of our wounded warriors competing in the Invictus Games.
+Held at Roy Thomson Hall on September 24, the Massed Military Band Spectacular will feature the best military bands from across the nation in honour of our wounded warriors competing in the Invictus Games.

 On Tuesday, September 26, Toronto’s Royal Ontario Museum (ROM) will feature an Invictus Games-themed program as part of the ROM Speaks series.

 The lectures aim to shed light on what it means to be Canadian and exploring the country’s multi-faceted identity.
 In partnerships